Svalbard Barnacle Goose

 Find out more about age assessments

-The adopted total for the population wintering on the Solway Firth in 2015/16 was 41,000 geese (the mean of four counts that were within 10% of the maximum count of 42,017, rounded up to the nearest 100).
-This represents an increase of 3,700 birds on last winter’s adopted total of 37,300 geese (Figure 1).
+The adopted total for the Svalbard Barnacle Goose population wintering on the Solway Firth (where the majority of this population winters) in 2020/21 was 39,700 geese (the mean of the maximum count of 42,303 and two other counts within 10% of this, rounded up to the nearest 100).
+This represents an increase of 3,700 birds (10.3%) on last winter’s adopted total of 36,000 geese, almost balancing the loss of 4,000 birds seen that winter (Figure 1).

 Previous annual results will be archived here.